Professor of Music

 Praised as "intrepid" (Philadelphia Inquirer), "engaging" (Houston Chronicle), and "endlessly fascinating" (WQXR New York), pianist Michael Mizrahi has won acclaim for his compelling performances of a wide-ranging repertoire and his ability to connect with audiences of all ages.
-He has appeared as concerto soloist, recitalist, chamber musician, and teaching artist across the United States and abroad.
+He has appeared as concerto soloist, recitalist, chamber musician and teaching artist across the United States and abroad.

-An enthusiastic promoter of music education, Mizrahi has presented lecture-recitals and master classes at the University of North Carolina – Chapel Hill, the University of Redlands, the University of California – San Diego, the American School in Switzerland (TASIS), and the University of Nebraska at Omaha.
-As a member of Carnegie Hall’s prestigious Academy program and Teaching Artists Collaborative, Mr. Mizrahi spent several hours a week as a teaching artist in New York City public schools.
+An enthusiastic promoter of music education, Mizrahi has presented lecture-recitals and master classes at the University of North Carolina – Chapel Hill, the University of Redlands, the University of California – San Diego, the American School in Switzerland (TASIS), and the University of Nebraska at Omaha, among many others.
+As a member of Carnegie Hall’s prestigious Academy program (now Ensemble Connect) and Teaching Artists Collaborative, Mr. Mizrahi spent several years as a teaching artist in New York City public schools.

-Dedicated to the music of our time, Mr. Mizrahi has commissioned and given world premieres of several new works for piano and frequently collaborates with composers and instrumentalists in the performance of 21st-century music.
+Dedicated to the music of our time, Mr. Mizrahi has commissioned and given world premieres of several new works by today’s leading composers, including Missy Mazzoli, Judd Greenstein, Sarah Kirkland Snider, Mark Dancigers, and John Luther Adams.
 He is a founding member of NOW Ensemble, a chamber group devoted to the commissioning and performing of new music by emerging composers.
-NOW Ensemble released its second album, Awake, to critical acclaim in 2011.
-Mr. Mizrahi released The Bright Motion, an album of newly commissioned works for solo piano, on the New Amsterdam Records label in May 2012.
-His music video, also called The Bright Motion, was lauded by National Public Radio and New Yorker music critic Alex Ross.
+NOW Ensemble released its third album, Dreamfall, to critical acclaim in 2015.
+Mr. Mizrahi's celebrated albums The Bright Motion and Currents, both albums of newly commissioned works for solo piano, were released on the New Amsterdam Records label.
+His popular music videos have been lauded by National Public Radio and New Yorker music critic Alex Ross.

 Mr. Mizrahi is also a member of Decoda, a chamber ensemble comprised of virtuoso musicians, entrepreneurs, and passionate advocates of the arts.
 Based in New York City, Decoda creates innovative performances and engaging projects with partners around the world.
-Mizrahi teaches each summer at the prestigious Decoda Skidmore Chamber Music Institute.
-Mizrahi has worked to foster partnerships between Lawrence University’s Conservatory of Music and the surrounding community, and helped found Lawrence’s Music For All project that brings classical chamber music to children and populations who ordinarily do not participate.
+Drawing from his work with Decoda, Mizrahi has worked to foster partnerships between Lawrence University’s Conservatory of Music and the surrounding community, and helped found Lawrence’s Music For All project that brings classical chamber music to children and populations who ordinarily do not participate.
 Mr. Mizrahi is co-director of the prestigious Decoda Chamber Music Festival, which takes place at Lawrence University.

 Contact by e-mail: firstname.lastname@example.org